cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/tutorial/reu/github/images.md

 3. Use the URL shown in the address bar of the new tab to paste into the markdown file.

-4. When using the file, please add a caption and if it is copied also the citation in a REference section
+4. When using the file, please add a caption; also, if it is copied, make the citation which should point to the reference section

 ```
 ![database sample](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/sampledatabase.png)